guzzle/guzzle/docs/clients.rst

 verify
 ------

+:Summary: Describes the SSL certificate verification behavior of a request.
     Set to ``true`` to enable SSL certificate verification (the default).
 Set to ``false`` to disable certificate verification (this is insecure!).
 Set to a string to provide the path to a CA bundle to enable verification using a custom certificate.
+:Types:
+    - bool
+    - string
+:Default: ``true``

 .. code-block:: php